Cost of living · Charleston, West Virginia · 2026

 How much does housing cost in Charleston?

 A 2-bedroom apartment in Charleston costs approximately $1,036 per month based on HUD Fair Market Rent data.
-Housing makes up about 16% of the total monthly budget.
+At about 31% of the monthly needs budget, housing is the largest cost category here.

 Is Charleston more expensive than the national average?